pywbem/pywbemtools/docs/pywbemclisubcommands.rst

     $

   See :ref:`pywbemcli class enumerate --help` for details.
-* **find** to find classes in the target WBEM server across namespaces.
+* **find** to find classes in the target WBEM server across multiple namespaces.
   The input argument is a regular expression which is used to search namespaces for matching class names.
 This subcommand uses a regex for the classname to attempt to list the names and namespaces of all of the classes in the WBEM Server (or the namespaces defined with the ``--namespaces``/``-n` option)::